 Molecular motion becomes slower as liquids are cooled.
-If crystallization is bypassed, the system solidifies into a disordered structure termed a glass \cite{Dyre2007}.
-At the glass transition temperature, the viscosity of the liquid becomes so large that it ceases to flow.
+If crystallization is bypassed, the system solidifies into a disordered structure called a glass \cite{Dyre2007}.
+At the glass transition temperature, the viscosity becomes so large that the liquid ceases to flow.
 Various experiments have suggested that chemically distinct glass-forming liquids exhibit generic dynamics in their relaxation spectra and temperature dependence of structural relaxation.
-This work is directly motivated by recent depolarized dynamic light-scattering investigations by Pabst, Böhmer, Weigl, Helbling, Richter, Zourchang, Walther, Gabriel, Zeißler, and Blochowicz \cite{Pabst2021, Bhomer2025}, which provide striking evidence confirming a longstanding hypothesis that the spectral shape associated with structural relaxation in molecular liquids can be collapsed onto a common shape \cite{Kohlrausch1854, Cole1941, Davidson1950, Williams1970, Jonscher1977, Jonscher1977, Derrida1980, Derrida1981, Dyre1988, Monthus1996, Bierwirth2017, Zhang2017, Niss2018, Dyre2000, Pabst2021, Denny2003, Dyre2024, Bhomer2025, Hasyim2024, Ong2024, Lam2025, Railton2025}.
-In this paper, we aim to provide a framework for explaining the generic relaxation of highly viscous liquids.
+Depolarized dynamic light-scattering experiments by Pabst et al. \cite{Pabst2021, Bhomer2025} provide striking evidence for a longstanding hypothesis: the spectral shape associated with structural relaxation in molecular liquids can be collapsed onto a common shape \cite{Kohlrausch1854, Cole1941, Davidson1950, Williams1970, Jonscher1977, Dyre1988, Dyre2000, Bierwirth2017, Zhang2017, Niss2018, Pabst2021, Ritort2003, Denny2003, Bhomer2025, Ong2024, Dyre2024, Lam2025, Railton2025}.